topjohnwu/Magisk/docs/tools.md

     Return values:
     0:valid    1:error    2:chromeos

-  repack <origbootimg> [outbootimg]
+  repack [-n] <origbootimg> [outbootimg]
     Repack boot image components from current directory to [outbootimg], or new-boot.img if not specified.
-    It will compress ramdisk.cpio and kernel with the same method in
-    <origbootimg> if the file provided is not already compressed.
+    If '-n' is provided, it will not attempt to recompress ramdisk.cpio, otherwise it will compress ramdisk.cpio and kernel with the same method in <origbootimg> if the file provided is not already compressed.

   hexpatch <file> <hexpattern1> <hexpattern2>
     Search <hexpattern1> in <file>, and replace with <hexpattern2>